You have a unique medical history. Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with

 Here are some tips that will make it easier for you to talk to your doctor: Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.Write out your questions ahead of time, so you don't forget them.Write down the answers you get, and make sure you understand what you are hearing.
 Ask for clarification, if necessary.Don't be afraid to ask your questions or ask where you can find more information about what you are discussing.
 You have a right to know about your health.

 What type of schizophrenia do I have?How serious is my condition?Can you tell me about the course of this illness?
 What can I expect?Will I be able to marry and have children?Will I be able to hold a job?Where can I get more information about schizophrenia?

-Am I at risk for developing any complications such as:
+Am I at risk for developing any complications, such as:

 What treatment options are available for schizophrenia?

-What medicines can help me?How long will they take to work?What benefits can I expect?What side effects can I expect?How can I manage these side effects?Have you treated other people with schizophrenia?
+What medications can help me?How long will they take to work?What benefits can I expect?What side effects can I expect?How can I manage these side effects?Have you treated other people with schizophrenia?
 If not, do you know of another doctor who does?